 Those are all better results than Three, Vodafone or O2, and that’s good news for Lyca Mobile, as it’s likely to sport similar results.
 Those speed results factor in a combination of 5G, 4G and 3G.

-And there’s a Speedtest report from 2023, which put EE’s median 5G download speed at 94.79Mbps, its median 5G upload speed at 12.06Mbps, and its median 5G latency at 30ms.
+And there’s a Speedtest report from 2024, which put EE’s median 5G download speed at 106.61Mbps, its median 5G upload speed at 12.23Mbps, and its median 5G latency at 29ms.

-That was the lowest latency on test, but many – though not all – of its other 5G results above were beaten by Three.
+That was the joint lowest latency on test, but many – though not all – of its other 5G results above were beaten by Three.

 Lyca Mobile doesn’t currently publish a full traffic management policy, but it does say that there is a fair use policy, which could see your service limited or terminated if your usage is continually ‘excessive’ or ‘unreasonable.’